-Having proposals that need to be renewed each year gives you a great opportunity to re-connect with your clients to discuss their needs, any price increases and also up-sell any new products.
+Having proposals that need to be renewed each year gives you a great opportunity to re-connect with your clients to discuss their needs, any price increases and also up-sell any new services.

-Every proposal created in Practice Ignition has a start and end date, so we recommend around two months before the end date, you roll over your proposals, ready for the next financial year.
+Every proposal created in Practice Ignition has a start and end date, so we recommend you roll over your proposals around two months before the end date for you to be ready for the next financial year.